eToolKing/snap-desktop/README.md

 eToolKing is a lightweight, privacy-focused utility platform designed for fast daily computations, web utilities, conversions, and productivity workflows.

-Available as a web app, standalone micro-apps, and a desktop package for Linux.
+Available as a Progressive Web App (PWA), standalone micro-apps, and an official Linux desktop package built with Electron.

 ---